hdShang/arxiv-daily/docs/cs-RO/2025-09-22/papers/250918282v1-peek-guiding-and-minimal-image-representations-for-zero-shot-general.md

 ---
 layout: default
-title: PEEK: Guiding and Minimal Image Representations for Zero-Shot Generalization of Robot Manipulation Policies
+title: "PEEK: Guiding and Minimal Image Representations for Zero-Shot Generalization of Robot Manipulation Policies"
 ---

 # PEEK: Guiding and Minimal Image Representations for Zero-Shot Generalization of Robot Manipulation Policies